-Neemrana Fort & Palace – Weekend Getaway from Delhi.
+Neemrana Fort Palace – Weekend Getaway from Delhi

 There are about 55 rooms in this property which calls itself a non-hotel hotel.
-All the rooms are named as ‘some’ palace and the staff refers to the rooms as palace only.
+All the rooms are named as ‘some’ palaces and the staff refers to the rooms as a palace only.
 Not by some impersonal number, which for a moment can give you a feeling that you are actually living in the palace.
 Get ready to be treated royally.

-The rooms are nice, have an aura that ports you to another era or at least takes you away from the current era where only gizmos surround you.
+The rooms are nice and have an aura that ports you to another era, or at least takes you away from the current era where only gizmos surround you.
 There is basic lighting in the room and there are no phones or televisions.
 After all, you do not come to live in a fort to be watching the same idiot box.
 The upholstery in the rooms and elsewhere in the fort carries the essence of Rajasthan.
 Sanganeri prints and typical bright colors from Rajasthan.

-There is Rajasthani music in the late evening by the local artists, which repeats itself and can probably have some diversity.
-Artists try to involve the guests in the music and dance and lot of people do enjoy being involved.
+There is Rajasthani Folk Music in the late evening by the local artists, which repeats itself and can probably have some diversity.
+Artists try to involve the guests in the music and dance and a lot of people do enjoy being involved.
 Dinner is set in a romantic setup with light music and the staff taking care of all your needs.
 The fort gives an entirely different look at night with interesting lighting highlighting some parts that you may overlook otherwise.

 The legend is that the king who owned the fort wanted to sell it for mere one lakh Rs sometime in the 1980s.
 It was ultimately bought by the current owners for about 7 lakhs and then restored to its current state.

-This nonhotel resort is available for personal stays, banquets, corporate events, and music & art events or as a wedding venue.
-They actually have a complete brochure explaining the exotic and fairy tale weddings that they have arranged.
-No need to say, all the weddings were hosted by the ultra rich.
-Like a well-managed tourist place, the fort has an audio tour, swimming pool, and health spa.
+This nonhotel resort is available for personal stays, banquets, corporate events, and music & art events, or as a wedding venue.
+They actually have a complete brochure explaining the exotic and fairytale weddings that they have arranged.
+No need to say, all the weddings were hosted by the ultra-rich.
+Like a well-managed tourist place, the fort has an audio tour, a swimming pool, and a health spa.
 A high-end shop selling handicrafts & artifacts from India.
-They have a tie up with an NGO that supports the local community.
+They have a tie-up with an NGO that supports the local community.

-Neemrana fort and palace is a good example of heritage that is not only restored and preserved but is also well marketed to sustain itself.
+This is a good example of heritage that is not only restored and preserved but is also well marketed to sustain itself.
 And the people who take care of it.
 Definitely worth a visit and stay.

-Recommend you to read following Places to visit in Rajasthan.
+Recommend you to read the following Places to visit in Rajasthan.